2nafish117/sling_cafe/README.md

 ## Installation

-1. Install go, follow the official install instructions
+1. Install go from https://golang.org/, follow the official install instructions
 2. Install all go dependencies by running `go get` from the project directory
-3. Install mongodb, follow official install instructions
+3. Install mongodb community edition from https://www.mongodb.com/try/download/community, follow official install instructions

 ### Building and Running
 1. run `go build` from the project directory